NaifZaghmout/Drive-safe-quiz-game/README.md

   - The quiz questions was taken from DVSA (A theory driving school in UK).
   - To make quiz fields I watched some videos of [Code with nick] on YouTube .
 - ##### Media
-  - The images for the website was taken from [Google].
+  - The images for the website was taken from [].

 ---